lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 ## Topic and Context
 ```
-Tone: conversational, relatable, direct, and engaging, as if I were talking to a single person in my target audience.
+Tone: conversational, active, relatable, direct, and engaging, as if I were talking to a single person in my target audience.
 I also want the text to have a strong emotional appeal to my target audience.

 Perspective: I want all content to be written in the 1st person singular ("I" instead of "we")